Fire Updates: What Fires Are Burning Now?

 California saw a whirlwind of devastating fires, public safety power outages, and awful air quality in a relatively short amount of time.
 While the fires are calming down since the start of November, there are still risks until winter.
 Fire season generally lasts from May to December depending on a variety of factors and weather conditions including ground saturation, high wind conditions, and so much more.

 It is important to get ahead of these risks and mitigate your home before it’s too late.
-That means installing Vulcan Vents, Valor Gutter Guards, external sprinklers, and establishing defensible space around your home.
+That means installing Vulcan Vents, Valor Gutter Guards, external sprinklers, biodegradable firefighting foam, and establishing defensible space around your home.

 The more ways you can protect your property, the better the chances your home won’t burn in the face of fire.
 Give Ember Defense a call and we can help you prepare.